twinpigs-agile/python-prj-template/readme.md

  - GitHub Action with support for checking commits and pull requests (Linux)
  - GitHub Action doing version increments and releases for Windows and Linux (currently it includes only the executables; customise this when building an own project).

-NS: It uses Bash scripts even on Windows, so use Git Bash.
+NB: It uses Bash scripts even on Windows, so use Git Bash.